stuartmccoll/stuartmccoll.github.io/content/about/_index.md

 ## About me

-I'm currently a Senior Software Engineer at [Kainos](https://www.kainos.com) where I build new products in the [Workday](https://www.workday.com) ecosystem.
+I'm currently a Lead Software Engineer at [Kainos](https://www.kainos.com) where I build new products in the [Workday](https://www.workday.com) ecosystem.

 Formerly of